How to Regrow Your Grocery List and Get Free Food

 Surprising Benefits of Growing Garlic Around Your Fruit Trees

-Growing garlic as perennials in certain areas of your garden can help massively produce your free garlic production for a massive harvest each year and you will never have to buy garlic ever again!
+Growing garlic as a perennial in certain areas of your garden can help massively increase your free garlic production for a massive harvest each year, and you will never have to buy garlic ever again!
 Plant garlic cloves or bulbils in an area you plan to designate permanently for your garlic harvest.
 Plan for at least two growing seasons for your garlic to begin to produce free garlic on its own for you.

 Growing Garlic as Perennials